 The secret to these 'miracles' was acceleration.
-The Asian Tigers, for instance, accelerated the achievement of critical development fundamentals; and this allowed them to industrialise at a rate that was faster than 'normal'.
+The Asian Tigers, for instance, accelerated the achievement of critical development fundamentals and this allowed them to industrialise at a rate that was faster than normal.
 They contracted their development timelines by implementing aggressive interventions on multiple sectors of the economy, simultaneously.
 This reduced the intervals between the phases of industrialisation and allowed them to catch-up with the West.
-And like these countries, the policy choices of my administration have been about contracting our development timelines through aggressively implemented projects.
+Like these countries, the policy choices of my administration have been about contracting our development timelines through aggressive implementation of projects.
 We are moving with speed because there is no time like the present to deliver the dreams of Kenyans for a better tomorrow.

 If the acceleration models worked for the Asian Tigers, who were at the same level of development as Kenya in 1965, they can work for us too.
-And if these countries industrialised in 25 years because of the bold choices they made, we too can set the stage for economic transformation and achieve it in record time.
+If these countries industrialised in 25 years because of the bold choices they made, we too can set the path for economic transformation and achieve it in record time, especially if we stop stealing.

 Allow me now to report on the second frame of my development agenda, which I referred to in my Madaraka Day Speech of this year as the 'Big Push Investments'.
 These are bold undertakings that are futuristic in outlook.
-Most of these investments are in the form of roads, rail, and ports.
+Most of these investments are in the form of roads, rail and ports.
 Some of them are a revival of the dead capital installed by the previous administrations, which are, nonetheless, critical to our development path today.
 Regarding roads, the handiwork of my administration is evident across the entire country.
 There are some counties which have received their first tarmacked roads since God made Kenya, and that was done during my administration.
 As I said earlier, in eight, years we have built approximately the same number of kilometres of road that were built by the colonizers and the previous three administrations combined.

 Although our achievements in this area cannot be gainsaid, I reiterate that my administration was not building roads for their own sake.
-Ours was not a quest to lay down tarmac for statistical purposes only.
-We realised that roads are literally the path to development and that every inch of tarmac we lay contributes to accelerating businesses, creating the foundation for greater individual and national prosperity.
+Ours was not a quest to lay down tarmac not for statistical purposes only, we realised that roads are literally the path to development and that every inch of tarmac we lay, we are accelerating businesses and creating the foundation for greater individual and national prosperity.
 We did it for you, the Kenyan people, to tear down the barriers that hold back every citizen from making their individual contribution to nation building.

-For example, once the 27 kilometres Nairobi Express Way is completed in February next year, it will take one 24 minutes to drive from Mlolongo, Machakos County, to Rironi, Kiambu County.
+Take as an example the 27 kiometre Nairobi Express Way.
+Once completed next year, it will take one 24 minutes to drive from Mlolongo, Machakos County, to Rironi, Kiambu County.

-Currently, that journey takes you three hours, which is the equivalent of flying to Addis Ababa and back.
+Currently, that journey takes you three hours, which is the equivalent of flying to Addis Ababa and back to Kenya.